mibewh/sdk/ui/modules/custom-action/README.md

 # custom-action module

-This module shows you how to customize an action in CloudCMS.
+In CloudCMS, [Actions](https://www.cloudcms.com/documentation/actions) are units of work that are typically fired off as a result of an event handler or listener.
+Not only do we provide a lot of actions, but also allow you to customize existing actions by overriding them with [Modules](https://www.cloudcms.com/documentation/modules).
+This sample module shows you how to override an existing action in CloudCMS.

+Here we use action ```add-attachment``` as an example.
+Below is the screenshot of the form before and after implementing this module:

+Before
+{{#image "./screenshots/before.png" "600px"}}{{/image}}

+After
+{{#image "./screenshots/after.png" "600px"}}{{/image}}

+As you can see, we've customized it so that the Attachment ID field is readonly, and there's a helper text under the Upload File field.

 ## Installation